pzbitskiy/tealang/GUIDE.md

 ## Functions

+There are three kinds of functions:
+* Inline
+* Regular
+* Void

-Functions must return some value and can not be recursive or re-entrant.
+Non-void functions must return some value.
+All functions can not be recursive or re-entrant.

 ```
 inline function inc(x) { return x+1; }  // inlined at the calling point
 function dec(y) { return y-1; }         // uses callsub and retsub
 function logic() { return inc(0); }
+function noop() void { return; }
 ```

 ## Logic function